cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Usage: the team's outstanding performance.
 | Definition: remaining to be paid, done, or dealt with.
 | Usage: how much work is still outstanding?
+|
+| infinitesimal
+| Definition: extremely small.
+| Usage: an infinitesimal pause.
+| Definition: an indefinitely small quantity; a value approaching zero.
+|
+| assignment
+| Definition: a task or piece of work assigned to someone as part of a job or course of study
+| Usage: a homework assignment.
+| Usage: You will need to complete three written assignments per semester.
+|
+| innocuous
+| Definition: not intended to offend or upset anyone.
+| Usage: It seemed a perfectly innocuous remark.
+|
+| viscous
+| viscosity
+| Definition: having a thick, sticky consistency between solid and liquid.
+| Usage: viscous lava.
+|
+| syrup
+| Definition: a thick sweet liquid made by dissolving sugar in boiling water, often used for preserving fruit.
+| Definition: a thick sweet liquid containing medicine or used as a drink.
+| Usage: cough syrup. [止咳糖浆]
+|